School of Nursing

 Integrating research into teaching is crucial for supporting future researchers and practitioners and Janine teaches a range of sessions that bring recent and current research into the classroom.
 These include providing teaching sessions for pharmacy students, postgraduate and post qualifying students on Adverse Drug Reactions in Children using data and findings from her own research.
 Janine’s teaching on the Advanced Research Methods module is also supported by examples of research studies – bringing the research process to life in the classroom.
 Janine also supervises postgraduate students.

 Janine has experienced in qualitative, quantitative and mixed methods research but has a special interest in qualitative research.
 Janine has experience and expertise in interviewing (especially with children and young people), photo-elicitation, content analysis, case studies, and grounded theory.
-Janine is a member of the Health Research Methodology and Implementation (HeRMI) group at UCLan and sits on the University Ethics Committee.
+Janine is a member of the Health Research Methodology and Implementation (HeRMI) group at UCLan and is a Deputy Vice-Chair of the the School Ethics Committee.

 External Affiliations and Roles